aaron-grau/curic/react/projects/todo_react/README.md

 #### Turbolinks

-We'll add an extra option this time when we init our Rails project: `--skip-turbolinks`
+We'll add an extra option this time when we init our Rails project: `--skip- turbolinks`.

 [Turbolinks][rails-turbolinks] is a gem included by default in Rails 4 that replaces synchronous links with asynchronously-loading ones.
 This speeds up the